Hatton Castle, Angus: History

 The earliest history of the general area demonstrates that Pictish peoples inhabited the area.
 For example, discovery of the Eassie Stone in this region indicates sophisticated Pictish carvers who embraced Christianity about the year 600 AD.

 The lands were given to Sir William Olifard (8th chief) in 1317 by Robert the Bruce.
 Robert the Bruce's daughter, Elizabeth, married Sir William Olifard's great nephew, Sir Walter Olifaunt, on whom the Newtyle estate was reconfirmed by her brother, David II, by a charter dated 1364.
 The castle was built in 1575, commissioned by Laurence, fourth Lord Oliphant (1527–1593).
 Hatton Castle is unusual in that it contains a scale and platt staircase incorporated into its original construction.
 Such a feature was normally only included in larger constructions.
-The 4th Lord Oliphant also considerably extended another of his many castles, Kellie Castle in Fife, which bears many similarities.
+The 4th Lord Oliphant also extended another of his many castles, Kellie Castle in Fife, which bears many similarities.

 A variety of people lived in Hatton Castle after the Oliphants, including at least one bishop.
 It is recorded by Marian McNeill, quoting A. Hislop, Book of Scottish Anecdote, that the old Scots custom of 'enforced hospitality', to extract information from travellers, was demonstrated at Hatton Castle: "The Lords Oliphant used to keep a cannon pointed to the road near by their old castle, so as to compel the wayfarers to come in and be regaled".
 A cannon is still there today.
 Hatton was the home of the Masters of Oliphant rather than their fathers, who resided primarily at Aberdalgie and Dupplin Castles.

 Hatton Castle was de-roofed in about 1720, after the 1715 Jacobite rising, when it was replaced by the Italian-style Belmont Castle in Meigle, which is now a Church of Scotland residential home.
 Hatton Castle gradually became encrusted by ivy and a home to pigeons and jackdaws, until it was sold by the Kinpurnie Estate for reconstruction.
-This has been done faithfully, initially by Roderick Oliphant of Oliphant, yr and his elder brother Richard Oliphant of that Ilk (34th chief), so its charm remains much as it was in 1575, including glass hand-made in Edinburgh, in the leaded windows.
-Under-floor heating was installed (during the reconstruction) to avoid the sight of radiators.
-The exterior is harled with the traditional pinkish lime-based hand-daub.
+The restoration was carried out initially by Roderick Oliphant of Oliphant and his elder brother Richard Oliphant of that Ilk, the 34th chief.
+Much of the castle's character from 1575 has been preserved, including hand-made glass in the leaded windows sourced from Edinburgh.
+During the reconstruction, under-floor heating was installed to avoid the presence of visible radiators.
+The exterior is finished with harling using a traditional pinkish lime-based render.